Urgent

 (c)

-If no person is entitled to the article or if the person who is
+if no person is entitled to the article or if the person who is

 entitled thereto cannot be traced or is unknown, be forfeited to the